-Professor of East Asian Languages and Culture, Department of East Asian Languages and Cultures
+Professor of Japanese Literature, Department of East Asian Languages and Cultures

 Modern Japanese literature and criticism in comparative context; literary and cultural theory, particularly theory of narrative, genre and gender, modernism and modernity; intellectual history of modern Japan; history of reading, canon formation, and literary histories

 Professor Suzuki is completing a book entitled Allure of the Feminine: Language, National Classics, and Literary Modernity in Japan, which investigates the formation of the modern literary field from the late nineteenth century to the postwar period in relationship to gender construction, language reform, and education.
 It explores the modernist construction and questioning of Japanese linguistic and cultural traditions in a transnational context.
 Most recently, she coedited a bilingual edition (Japanese and English) entitled Censorship, Media, and Literary Culture in Japan (Shin’yōsha, 2012).